Arnab-Developer/ApiHealthCheck/README.md

 ## Solution structure

 * Core functionality to check api health in class lib.
-* Console app to check api health using the core functionality in the class lib.
+* Console app to host the background task to check api health using the core functionality in the class lib.
 * Unit test.

 ## Tech stack